Kingdom–Millennium Reductionism in Dispensationalism

 "I saw in the night visions, and behold, with the clouds of heaven there came one like a son of man, and he came to the Ancient of Days and was presented before him.
 And to him was given dominion and glory and a kingdom, that all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom one that shall not be destroyed."

 This vision is the climactic moment of Daniel's sequence of world empires.
 After four successive kingdoms — Babylon, Medo-Persia, Greece, and Rome — each temporary, each passing away, the scene shifts to the throne room of God, where the Ancient of Days confers upon the Son of Man a kingdom of an entirely different order.
 Notice the threefold intensification: the dominion is "everlasting," it "shall not pass away," and the kingdom "shall not be destroyed."
 Daniel does not merely say the kingdom will last a long time; he uses three distinct expressions to exclude any temporal limitation whatsoever.
-Each of the four preceding empires had an expiration date; this Kingdom has none.
-Furthermore, the kingdom is universal in scope — "all peoples, nations, and languages" — and it is received, not seized: the Son of Man comes to the Ancient of Days and is invested with authority.
-There is nothing in this text — nothing — that points to a reign of one thousand years.
+Each of the four preceding empires had an expiration date; this Messianic Kingdom has none.
+Furthermore, the Messianic Kingdom is universal in scope — "all peoples, nations, and languages".
+There is nothing in this text — nothing — that points to a reign restricted to one thousand years.
 The entire weight of Daniel's language presses in the opposite direction: this is a kingdom without end.
 It is precisely this text that Ryrie cites as proof that the Jews anticipated a "Davidic, Messianic, millennial kingdom" — but Daniel himself calls it everlasting.

 The rest of the Old Testament confirms this same pattern without exception.
 In the Davidic covenant, God promises David through the prophet Nathan: